obsidiansystems/obelisk/lib/route/docs/introduction.md

 _restEncoder :: Encoder check parse Int PageName
 ```

-We're able to re-use the `intTextEncoder` that we built earlier if we compose it with the
+We will use `unsafeTshowEncoder` again, but this time we compose it with the
 `singlePathSegmentEncoder`, which has the following type:

 ```haskell